-This is one of the most important steps because it helps ensure that the person whose animals you're trying to help stays receptive.
+This is an important step because it helps ensure that the person whose animals you are trying to help stays receptive to criticism.
 Skip this step and you're just some person on the internet yelling at them.
-Get personal here - tell them your name and maybe even a very short story about your fish-keeping experience.
-This helps to establish that, like them, you are just another person.
+Get personal here—tell them your name and maybe a little bit about your fishkeeping experience.

-Here's where you tell them about what you think they're doing incorrectly.
+Tell the other person about what you think they're doing incorrectly.
 Are they keeping a goldfish in a bowl?
 Not using dechlorinator?
-Tell them now, but do it nicely, please!
-Being aggressive can cause them to go on the defensive and become unresponsive to well-intentioned help.
+Tell them now, but remember to do it nicely!
+Being aggressive can cause someone to become defensive and unresponsive to well-intentioned help.

 What's the point in saying that there's something wrong if you don't offer a way to fix it?
 Give them a way to fix what you think they've done wrong.

-Now that they already know what's wrong and what they can do to fix it, here's your chance to support what you want them to do.
-Will it help their fish live longer?
-Be happier?
+Now that they already know what's wrong and what they can do to fix it, here's your chance to impress upon them the importance of changing their ways.
+Will this change help their fish live longer?
+Will it keep them safer?

-After finishing with your advice, give them some extra help.
-Direct them to a place where they can find more information or offer your time – what you offer is really up to you.
+After finishing your advice, offer extra help.
+Direct the person to a place where they can find more information and/or offer to be of further assistance.

 Congratulate them!
 Thank them!
 Find a way to end things on a positive note.
-This helps ensure that they don't see you as the enemy – only as someone trying to help them and someone who cares about them and their animals.
+This helps ensure that they don't see you as an enemy—only as someone trying to help them and someone who cares about them and their animals.

 For a deeper exploration into fishkeeping, visit AquariumKids.com and connect with us on Facebook (facebook.com/aquariumkids), Google+ (google.com/+aquariumkids), Instagram (instagram.com/aquariumkids), Pinterest (pinterest.com/AquariumKids) Tumblr (aquariumkids.tumblr.com), and Twitter (twitter.com/aquariumkids)!
 Feel free to contact me at evanb [at] aquariumkids [dot] com with any questions.